asher-bs/OpenSMILE-to-csv/readme.md

 You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.

-## Delete a file

-You can delete the current file by clicking the **Remove** button in the file explorer.
-The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.

-## Export a file

-You can export the current file by clicking **Export to disk** in the menu.
-You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.

-# Synchronization

-Synchronization is one of the biggest features of StackEdit.
-It enables you to synchronize any file in your workspace with other files stored in your **Google Drive**, your **Dropbox** and your **GitHub** accounts.
-This allows you to keep writing on other devices, collaborate with people you share the file with, integrate easily into your workflow...
-The synchronization mechanism takes place every minute in the background, downloading, merging, and uploading file modifications.

-There are two types of synchronization and they can complement each other:

-- The workspace synchronization will sync all your files, folders and settings automatically.
-This will allow you to fetch your workspace on any other device.
-	> To start syncing your workspace, just sign in with Google in the menu.

-- The file synchronization will keep one file of the workspace synced with one or multiple files in **Google Drive**, **Dropbox** or **GitHub**.
-	> Before starting to sync files, you must link an account in the **Synchronize** sub-menu.

-## Open a file

-You can open a file from **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Open from**.
-Once opened in the workspace, any modification in the file will be automatically synced.

-## Save a file

-You can save any file of the workspace to **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Save on**.
-Even if a file in the workspace is already synced, you can save it to another location.
-StackEdit can sync one file with multiple locations and accounts.

-## Synchronize a file

-Once your file is linked to a synchronized location, StackEdit will periodically synchronize it by downloading/uploading any modification.
-A merge will be performed if necessary and conflicts will be resolved.

-If you just have modified your file and you want to force syncing, click the **Synchronize now** button in the navigation bar.

 > **Note:** The **Synchronize now** button is disabled if you have no file to synchronize.